 Snow can make any city look like a wonderland!
 Not to mention, it can provide easy hydration on the go if it’s clean.

-But there’s a lot of misconceptions about snow that you probably don’t know.
+But there are a lot of misconceptions about snow that you probably don’t know.

-Which one of these surprise you the most?
+Which one of these surprises you the most?

 No two snowflakes are the same.

 First of all, it’s a myth that no two snowflakes are the same.

 In 1988, a scientist found two identical snow crystals that had both formed in a snowstorm in Wisconsin, USA.

 Since then, scientists have come to learn that snowflakes can only form into 35 different shapes.